dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/slack-bot/index.md

 Ok the last step is to deploy your bot to Heroku!

-1. 🐻Head over to [Heroku](https://www.heroku.com/) and login/sign up.
+1. 🚀Head over to [Heroku](https://www.heroku.com/) and login/sign up.
 Then, make a new app.
 Head over to "Settings" and add a Config Variable `SLACK_BOT_TOKEN` with value set to the API token of the Slack bot you made in step 1.
 You probably also need to add all your YELP keys, and any other API's you used.

 1. Follow the steps under "Deploy Using Heroku Git".

-🚩You may have noticed a file named `Procfile` in the project.
+You may have noticed a file named `Procfile` in the project.
 This tells Heroku what commands to run in its [dynos](https://devcenter.heroku.com/articles/dynos).
 Our `Procfile` is just one line, `web: npm run prod`, where `web` defines the dyno type (this one receives HTTP traffic), `npm run prod` is the command defined in `package.js` that we want to run.

 ## Outgoing Webhook